jopemachine/alfred-simple-email-fetcher/README.md

 You can register multiple email accounts.

-This workflow create one imap connection per each account,
+This workflow use `worker_thread` at each imap connection.

-so, if you connect too many accounts or there are too many emails to fetch, response will slow down.

 #### url